Imagine being lost in the woods without a compass; what survival skill advice will you follow?

 Expert Survival Skills Advice- If you get frostbitten, seek shelter from the cold.

 - Find shelter from the cold as a priority.

-- Do not use warm, hot water, or heat from a fireplace to warm the frostbitten; this could cause burns.
+- Do not use warm, hot water or heat from a fireplace to warm the frostbitten; this could cause burns.

 - If numbness and pain continue, get help as soon as possible; severe frostbitten areas can result in amputation if left untreated.

 Movies, books, and TV shows about surviving in the wild show individuals building shelters that have roofs.
-Making a refuge with roof overhead is portrayed as the number one priority.
+Making a refuge with a roof overhead is portrayed as the number one priority.